-UPDATED, Tuesday 10 a.m.: Nags Head’s Planning Board has moved forward plans for a four-story, 90-room hotel that would be located on the west side of U.S. 158 just south of Nags Head Golf Links.
+UPDATED, Oct.
+8: Nags Head’s Board of Commissioners have granted final approval for a four-story, 90-room hotel that would be located on the west side of U.S. 158 just south of Nags Head Golf Links.

 House Engineering, P.C., of Kitty Hawk submitted the full application in July for the proposed Inn at Whalebone for a developer that has yet to be named in documents posted on the town’s website.